xiongquan1230/IETF122-Sidemeeting-HP-WAN/Minutes.md

 between the hosted network, but when when it comes to the the Traffic scheduling.
 Within the network, I believe.
 The existing technologies to not technology will apply for those scenarios.

-4,Scenarios and deployment considerations for HP-WAN，10min
+4,Scenarios and deployment considerations for HP-WAN，Junfeng Zhao,10min

 Gorry: Why we had gateway there rather than encapsulating or tunnel or something because to me gateway is quite as scary term.
 Does it have to be a gateway?